UltiRequiem/random_item/readme.md

 ## Versioning

-We use [SemVer](http://semver.org) for versioning.
+We use [Semantic Versioning](http://semver.org).
 For the versions available, see the [tags](https://github.com/UltiRequiem/random_item/tags) 🏷️

 ## Authors